 Tracking Expedition to the Penobscot River in Maine, USA

-At the beginning of October 2020, Survival School will be going on another Expedition.
+From the 6th-13th October 2020 (arriving back on the 14th October), Survival School will be going on another Expedition.
 This time we're off to Maine in the USA on a Canoeing, Bushcraft and Tracking Expedition.
 The dates will be confirmed 11 months before the trip (that's when the airlines release their schedules), but we are looking at 3rd to 10th October in time for the magnificent autumn colours.
 Bear, moose, fireflies, glowworms, deer, beaver, racoon, muskrat, coyote and so much more.
 This is a trackers heaven and you'll see so much more tracking then just sitting at the campsites.
 True exploring gives you a better experience.

 - This is a trip of a life time.
 If you are doing anything else- cancel it!